-National Energy Group, Inc. ("NEGI") is a defendant, together with Icahn Enterprises and various individuals, including one of our current directors, as additional defendants, in a purported stockholder derivative and class action lawsuit alleging that among other things, certain of NEGI's current and former officers and directors breached their fiduciary duties to NEGI and its stockholders in connection with NEGI's sale of its 50% interest in an oil and gas holding company.
-Following such disposition, NEGI has had no business and its principal assets consist of cash and short-term investments which currently aggregate approximately \$48 million.
+National Energy Group, Inc. ("NEGI") was a defendant, together with Icahn Enterprises and various individuals, including one of the current directors of Icahn Enterprises GP, as additional defendants, in a purported stockholder derivative and class action lawsuit alleging that among other things, certain of NEGI's current and former officers and directors breached their fiduciary duties to NEGI and its stockholders in connection with NEGI's sale of its 50% interest in an oil and gas holding company.
+Following such disposition, NEGI had no business and its principal assets consisted of cash and short-term investments which currently aggregate approximately \$48 million.
 In March, 2008, NEGI dissolved and filed a Form 15 with the SEC deregistering its securities with the SEC under the Exchange Act.
 As a result, NEGI's status as a public company has been suspended.
-No cash distributions will be made to NEGI's shareholders until the NEGI board determines that NEGI has paid, or made adequate provision for the payment of, its liabilities and obligations, including any liabilities relating to the lawsuit.

-The parties to the lawsuit agreed to settle the lawsuit and settlement has received court approval.
-The court order is subject to appeal.
-Assuming no appeal is filed, defendant Icahn Enterprises will pay \$9.15 million on August 25, 2010 into an escrow account designated by plaintiff and such funds, after the withdrawal of plaintiff's counsel's awarded attorneys' fee and plaintiff's awarded fee, will be distributed to the class of NEGI stockholders represented by plaintiff.
-In addition, all claims against all defendants will be dismissed.
+The lawsuit was settled and the settlement received court approval.
+No appeal was filed and defendant Icahn Enterprises paid \$9.15 million on August 25, 2010 into an escrow account designated by plaintiff and such funds, after the withdrawal of plaintiff's counsel's awarded attorneys' fee and plaintiff's awarded fee, were distributed to the class of NEGI stockholders represented by plaintiff.
+In addition, all claims against all defendants were dismissed.